 It is interesting to point out that ideal MHD simulations of gravitational collapse of cores have shown that such configurations, where the rotation axis of the core is not parallel to the magnetic field direction, reduce the magnetic braking and favor the formation of circumstellar disks \citep[e.g.,][]{joos12}.
-More specifically, recent non-ideal MHD simulations reported that such configurations would engender warped disks, implying that the PA of the pseudo-disks would differ from the PA of the inner-disks \citep[see, e.g., the Fig.\,3-middle row of][]{tsukamoto+18}.
+More specifically, recent nonideal MHD simulations have reported that such configurations would engender warped disks, implying that the PA of the pseudo-disks would differ from the PA of the inner disks \citep[see, e.g., the Fig.\,3-middle row of][]{tsukamoto+18}.